HGVSnomenclature/hgvs-nomenclature/docs/recommendations/RNA/splicing.md

 * **adjoined transcript segments** (based on [_SVD-WG007_](../../../consultation/SVD-WG007/) and subsequent alignment with the [VICC Gene Fusion Specification](https://fusions.cancervariants.org/en/latest) terminology)
     * NM\_002354.2:r.-358\_555::NM\_000251.2:r.212\_\*279: describes an EPCAM::MSH2 fusion transcript where nucleotides r.-358 to r.555 (EPCAM gene, reference transcript NM\_002354.2) are spliced to nucleotides r.212 to r.\*279 (MSH2 gene, reference transcript NM\_000251.2)
 * **uncertain** (RNA not analysed)
-    * NC\_000023.11(NM\_004006.2):r.(76a>c): RNA was not anaysed but a substitution of the “a” nucleotide at r.76 by a “c” is predicted
+    * NC\_000023.11(NM\_004006.2):r.(76a>c): RNA was not anaysed but a substitution of the "a" nucleotide at r.76 by a "c" is predicted
     * NC\_000023.11(NM\_004006.2):r.?: an effect on the RNA level is expected but it is not possible to give a reliable prediction of the consequences (RNA not analysed)
     * NC\_000023.11(NM\_004006.2):r.spl: RNA has not been analysed but it is very likely that splicing is affected
 ## Discussion

 !!! note "A variant changes the +1 intron sequence (GT to AT).
 Although I did not analyse RNA, I am quite sure that normal splicing is affected.
 How can I best indicate this?"

     HGVS recommends to use the format "<b>r.spl</b>" to indicate that RNA was not analysed but splicing is most probably affected.
 In general the format is used for variants changing the +1, +2, -2 and -1 position of an intron, i.e. affecting the GT splice donor and AG splice acceptor site (excl.
 GT to GC and GC to GT variants). "<b>r.(spl?)</b>" is frequently used to indicate normal splicing might be affected as a consequence of variants in the first or last nucleotide of an exon, the +3 to +5 intron position (splice donor site) and variants generating a new AG-dinucleotide close to the normal splice acceptor site (AG).
-See <a href='https://varnomen.HGVS.org/recommendations/uncertain/'><i>Uncertain</i></a>.
+See [<i>Uncertain</i>](https://varnomen.HGVS.org/recommendations/uncertain/).

 !!! note "How can I best describe the predicted consequences at the protein level of a variant that most probably affects splicing?"